 The report summarises the fourth year of progress against the current set of antibiotic use targets which span 2021–2024.

-The majority of sectors saw maintained or reduced levels of antibiotic use and where there were increases, it was in response to disease challenges where targeted responsible use was necessary to manage disease and prevent animal welfare being compromised.
+The majority of sectors saw maintained or reduced levels of antibiotic use and, where there were increases, it was in response to disease challenges where targeted responsible use was necessary to manage disease and prevent animal welfare being compromised.

 Livestock breakdown

-The Medicine Hub data, developed and resourced by AHDB on behalf of the industry, showed that the HP-CIA (highest priority critically important) antibiotics use is minimal across the ruminant sectors, while part-year data for antibiotics over all three sectors is also promising and reinforces the long-held view that ruminants are not high users of antibiotics.
+The Medicine Hub data, developed and resourced by AHDB on behalf of the industry, showed that HP-CIA (highest priority critically important) antibiotics use is minimal across the ruminant sectors, while part-year data for antibiotics over all three sectors is also promising and reinforces the long-held view that ruminants are not high users of antibiotics.

 The TTF also showcases the upskilling efforts of farmers, vets and students around best practice in medicine use, with initiatives apparent around farm health planning, endemic disease control and biosecurity.